In this article:

 - Any corresponding government grants must be returned to the government.
 We'll help you do this when you request a withdrawal.
 If you are closing the account, all grants must be returned in full.

 - Any corresponding investment earnings (gains) from your investments will need to remain in the account.
-If you're closing the account, you can gift the gains to an educational institution.
+If you're closing the account, you're required to gift the gains to an educational institution.

 How to request a non-educational withdrawal